vanheeringen-lab/seq2science/docs/content/workflows/alignment.md

 The outputted alignment.bam is immediately sorted by either samtools or sambamba (*bam_sorter*) either in *queryname* or *coordinate* (default) order.
 Take a look at our [Choosing an aligner](https://github.com/vanheeringen-lab/snakemake-workflows/wiki/3.-Alignment#choosing-an-appropriate-aligner) section for tips which aligner to use.

+#### Custom assembly extensions
+The genome and/or gene annotation can be extended with custom files, such as ERCC spike-ins for scRNA-seq.
+To do so, add `custom_genome_extension: path/to/spike_in.fa` and `custom_annotation_extension: path/to/spike_in.gtf` to the config.
+Seq2science will place the customized assembly in a separate folder in the `genome_dir`.

 #### Mark duplicates
 After aligning & sorting the bam duplicate reads are being 'marked' by picard Markduplicates.
 You can change the call by setting *markduplicates* in config.yaml.